A pest risk analysis for brown marmorated stink bug (Halyomorpha halys)

 Proposed risk management measures

-This draft report proposes that the importation of goods into Australia from all countries with established brown marmorated stink bug populations be permitted, subject to a range of biosecurity conditions.
+This pest risk analysis proposes that the importation of goods into Australia from all countries with established brown marmorated stink bug populations be permitted, subject to a range of biosecurity conditions.

 Risk management measures, combined with our operational systems, will reduce the risks proposed by brown marmorated stink bug on goods and achieve ALOP for Australia.